Maithripala Sirisena: Constitutional crisis

-On the evening of 26 October 2018, Sirisena, in a sudden move, sacked Ranil Wickremesinghe and appointed Mahinda Rajapaksa as Prime Minister after the United People's Freedom Alliance withdrew from the unity government.
+On the evening of 26 October 2018, Sirisena, in a sudden move, sacked Ranil Wickremesinghe and appointed Mahinda Rajapaksa as prime minister after the United People's Freedom Alliance withdrew from the unity government.
 Immediately following the move, media institutions in the country were suppressed in what is now being termed a hostile takeover.
-Wickremesinghe refused to accept the dismissal, stating that it is illegal and unconstitutional.
+Wickremesinghe refused to accept the dismissal, stating that it was illegal and unconstitutional.
 Sirisena promptly prorogued Parliament and appointed a new Cabinet of Ministers, in effect creating a parallel government to what was operational in the country at the time, a series of events referred to by the BBC as "somewhere in between House of Cards, Game of Thrones and Shakespeare's darkest Roman plays".
 This resulted in a constitutional crisis, with analysts referring to Sirisena's actions as a coup.

 The crisis created significant fears as to the state of democratic institutions in the country, with former Ministers refusing to step down from their posts.
-Karu Jayasuriya, the Speaker for the Parliament, refused to acknowledge the legality of this move, stating that the ousted Wickramasinghe is the lawful Prime Minister and urging the President to convene Parliament to resolve the issue.
-However, since then the Speaker's office also issued statements expressing that they will not prevent Rajapaksa from occupying the Prime Minister's seat in Parliament.
+Karu Jayasuriya, the speaker for the Parliament, refused to acknowledge the legality of this move, stating that the ousted Wickramasinghe is the lawful prime minister and urging the president to convene Parliament to resolve the issue.
+However, since then the speaker's office also issued statements expressing that they will not prevent Rajapaksa from occupying the prime minister's seat in Parliament.
 A reported ten thousand people mobilised in a protest in Colombo, demanding that Sirisena reconvene Parliament.

 On 13 December 2018, the full bench (seven-judge bench) of the Supreme Court unanimously ruled that President Sirisena's decision to dissolve parliament on 9 November, before the completion of four and half years, was unconstitutional and illegal.

-Following the Supreme court ruling, Rajapaksa backed down and Wickremesinghe was re-appointed Prime Minister.
+Following the Supreme court ruling, Rajapaksa backed down and Wickremesinghe was re-appointed prime minister.